-The bronzers and the rest of the collection feature an artisan-quality aquatic teal coloured packaging.
-It’s a refreshing design from the usual pastel pink and nude packaging coming from GUCCI Beauty.
+The bronzers and the rest of the collection feature artisan-quality aquatic teal-coloured packaging.
+It’s a new look for Gucci and a contrast from the usual pastel pink and nude packaging.

 Application & Formula

-I tried to use the applicator that came with the brush, although I find that it’s not really a good brush for contouring on the cheeks and face.
+I tried to use the applicator that came with the brush, but it didn’t do the best job of contouring the cheeks and face.
 It is however useful when bronzing the nose and other smaller areas.
-It’s a useful brush, but I personally prefer to use my own.
+It’s a cute touch, but I personally prefer to use my own.

-The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder wears for a really long-time.
-It stays in place and doesn’t patch or melt away even if I’ve significantly perspired.
+The GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder has impressive staying powers.
+It stays in place and doesn’t patch or melt away even on hotter days.
 I’ve also noticed that it fades evenly and doesn’t leave any wet powdery residue.

 The colour of the shade I have is nice but when comparing it to my Charlotte Tilbury Filmstar Bronze & Glow, it just doesn’t quite live up to it.
 The Charlotte Tilbury bronzer looks much more natural on the skin, in colour and finish.
 Although, the finish is a personal preference.

 That being said, for those who aren’t as pale as a ghost, the GUCCI bronzers would look fab!
-The colours are really beautiful, for me, the only problem is that they’re not made for the extreme pale in mind!
+The colours are really beautiful, the only problem is that they’re not made with the extremely pale in mind.

 I love the GUCCI Poudre De Beauté Éclat Soleil Bronzing Powder.
-While it’s too expensive for what it actually is, it’s quality is not a scam.
+While it’s incredibly expensive for what it is, its quality is not a scam.
 The packaging and texture feel very luxurious and the bronzers apply easily and look beautiful.
-The sheer luminous finish But would I get one again?
-Probably not, since the shade isn’t exactly up my street.
-But since it’s already here, I will be using it, will a little extra touch-up to make it look less red.